cse-sim/cse/doc/src/records/dhwheater.md

 **whFuelMtr =*mtrName***

-Name of METER object, if any, by which DHWHEATER fuel energy use is recorded.
+Name of METER object, if any, by which DHWHEATER fuel energy use is recorded (under end use DHW).

   **Units**   **Legal Range**     **Default**                 **Required**   **Variability**
   ----------- ------------------- --------------------------- -------------- -----------------